 Kelly Galindo, award-winning director, writer and producer of 26 Seconds, has won the prestigious Award of Merit Best Shorts Competition for Women Filmmakers; The Award of Merit for Liberation-Social Justice-&-Protest; Award of Merit for Women Filmmakers for the Accolade Global Film Competition; Outstanding Excellence of Social Issues for Docs Without Borders Film Festival; Award of Merit for Best Documentary Short for Women Filmmakers for the IndieFEST Film Awards; Best Short Cause-for-Change for AIFA Fest; Best Director for the International Independent Film Awards; Special Mention for Impact Doc Awards; Special Mention for Global Shorts and One-Reeler Short Film Festival Competition.
-The 26 Seconds documentary short has also been officially selected for the That Film Festival – Cannes, Dances with Films Festival, WRPN Women’s International Film Festival and See It-End It Film and Arts Festival.
+The 26 Seconds documentary short has also been officially selected for That Film Festival – Cannes, Dances with Films Festival, WRPN Women’s International Film Festival and See It-End It Film and Arts Festival.
 Galindo’s vision is to spread awareness and create a call to action by educating audiences by giving a voice to those who have been silenced.
 Human sex trafficking is the fastest-growing illegal industry in the world.
 There are more slaves today than any time in history.

 Best Shorts Competition, the Accolade Global Film Competition, The Impact Doc Awards, IndieFEST Film Awards and Docs Without Boarders Film Festival recognizes film, television, and new media professionals who demonstrate exceptional achievement in craft and creativity, and those who produce standout entertainment or contribute to profound social change.
 Entries are judged by highly qualified professionals in the film and television industry.
 In winning these film festivals, 26 Seconds joins the ranks of other high-profile winners of these internationally respected awards.
 Entries are received from around the world from powerhouse companies to remarkable new talent, who demonstrate exceptional achievement in craft and creativity.
 And those who produce standout entertainment or contribute to profound social change and help set the standard as power catalysts for global change.